KieranSISherman/VEXCode-Recorder-Replay/README.md

 # VEXCode-Recorder-Replay

 These programs are designed to record and replay driver controller inputs. this allows for replaying driver skills matches as programming skills.
-The following will explain how the codes work, the differences between them, and how to use them.
+The following will explain how the codes work, the differences between them, and how to use them. **The codes are still a work in progress**

 # Generation 1 Programs
 The generation 1 recording program functions as our normal driver control code would.
 The difference is that you can push E Up on the controller to start a recording of all the buttons being pressed on the controller.
 This allows for all movements to be replay later.
 To end the recording, you press the E Down button on the controller.
 When the recording has been stopped, it will start printing out all the information to the brain for you to write down.
 Generation 1 VEX IQ brains can't save data so this is the only way to retrieve the data from the program.